royerlab/dexp/README.md

 ### Leveraging extra CUDA libraries for faster processing:

-If you want you **dexp** installation to be even faster, you can install additional libraries such as CUDNN and CUTENSOR with the following command:
+If you want you **dexp** CUDA-based processing to be even faster, you can install additional libraries such as CUDNN and CUTENSOR with the following command:

 ```